cescude/zopts/README.md

 # Command Line parsing with ZOpts

 ZOpts is a zig library for parsing commandline flags.
-It's primary goal is to be easy to use without relying on too much magic, leaning on zig's language features to perform the work.
+It's primary goal is to be easy to use without relying on too much magic (ie. there's no DSL, the API consists solely of discoverable functions).
+Additionally, it leans on Zig's static typing to aid with flag definitions.

+## Features

+* Declarative API makes it clear which options are defined before parsing
+* Supports boolean, string, and positional type arguments
+* Bind bool, []const u8, int, and enum variables directly to an argument
+* Test for the presence of a flag by binding an optional
+* Default values are specified by initializing your variable
+* Specialized help/usage generation for your program
+* Support subcommands by binding an enum to a positional

-# Synopsis
+## Synopsis

 Basic setup & use: